invisibleroads/georegistry/docs/index.rst

 GeoRegistry API
 ===============
-`GeoRegistry.org <http://georegistry.org>`_ is a free web service for storing geospatial data.
+`GeoRegistry.org <http://georegistry.org>`_ is a free web service for storing and querying geospatial data.

 - The ``key`` argument is an API key assigned on registration and visible on your account page.
 If unspecified, only public features are visible.
 - Elements of the ``tags`` argument are separated by newlines.